pixiebrix/pixiebrix-extension/README.md

 **Why not Userscripts?**

-* **Development Learning Curve:** while better than Browser Extensions, developing Userscripts that integrate with modern SaaS applications has a steep learning curve.
+* **Development Learning Curve:** while better than Browser Extensions, developing userscripts that integrate with modern SaaS applications involves a steep learning curve.
 * **Security:** userscripts are just Javascript, and therefore can perform arbitrary behaviors including stealing your private data.
+PixieBrix's block and service model makes it easy to understand and control how your data is used.
 * **Availability:** Chrome is moving to [eliminate remote code in browser extensions](https://developer.chrome.com/extensions/migrating_to_manifest_v3#api_checklist).
-This will prohibit userscript managers from the Chrome Web Store.
+This rule will prohibit userscript managers such as [Tampermonkey](http://www.tampermonkey.net/) from the Chrome Web Store.